-The University Counseling Center (UCC) provides students with mental health services, including career counseling, psycho-educational workshops individual and groups counseling (in English and Spanish), crisis interventional and professional training experiences.
+The Counseling and Psychological Services (CAPS) provides students with mental health services, including career counseling, psycho-educational workshops individual and groups counseling (in English and Spanish), crisis interventional and professional training experiences.
 Additionally, UCC, houses the UTEP Collegiate Recovery Program, which celebrates students in recovery.
 If you are in need of these services, do not hesitate to reach out to the UCC.

 Center for Accommodation and Support Services (CASS)

 The Center for Accommodation and Support Services (CASS) provides students with documented disabilities accommodations and support services to help them pursue their academic, graduation, and career goals.
 Services that CASS provides include: note taking, interpreting, reader, materials in large print or braille, MP3 audio or text file, scribes and typists, and testing accommodations.
-To request accommodations you must (1) have participated in New Student Orientation (NSO) and have registered with UTEP, (2) contact CASS to arrange an intake appointment, and (3) submit medical documentation to CASS during your intake appointment.
+To request accommodations you must contact CASS to arrange an intake appointment, and submit medical documentation to CASS during your intake appointment.
 Please note: documentation needs to be current and within the last three (3) years of first enrolling at UTEP.
 Accommodations need to be requested two (2) weeks before the beginning of the semester.
 It is the student’s responsibility to make an accommodation request every semester.

 The Director of CASS, in consultation with faculty, academic deans and/or chairs (if necessary), makes the final determination of an appropriate and reasonable accommodation.
 CASS does not mail faculty letters; it is the student’s responsibility to deliver the accommodation letter to their instructor and discuss the accommodations that will be necessary in each class.
 Please provide this letter at the beginning of each semester to discuss disability-related needs for the class.